A new universal ratio in Random Matrix Theory and chaotic to integrable transition in Type-I and Type-II hybrid Sachdev-Ye-Kitaev models: Type-I Hybrid Sachdev-Ye-Kitaev models

-However, when N is odd, the above procedures for even $ N $ needs to be modified.
-In fact, one can still take the advantage of the above representation with $ N $ even case by adding $ \chi_{N+1} =\chi_{ \infty} $ to make the parity conservation explicitly.
-Similar strategy was used before to study the symmetry protected topological phase of odd number of Majorana chain \cite{kitSPT} and the ELS of the SYK model with $ N $ odd \cite{MBLSPT}.
+However, when $N$ is odd, the above procedures for even $ N $ needs to be modified.
+In fact, one can still take the advantage of the above representation with $ N $ even case by adding $ \chi_{N+1} =\chi_{\infty} $ to make the parity conservation explicitly, but also enlarge the Hilbert space twice.
+Similar strategy was used before to study the symmetry protected topological phase of odd number of Majorana chain \cite{kitSPT} and the ELS of the SYK model with $ N $ odd \cite{MBLSPT,unknown}.
 Then one can still define $ P $ with $ N_c=\frac{N+1}{2} $ as before.
 All the commutation relations still apply.

-One can also define another anti-unitary operator $ Z= P \chi_{\infty} $.
-The combination of the two operators $ P $ and $ Z $ leads to the following tables:
+So when $N\pmod 8=3,7$, $N_c$ is even, then $P^2=-1,+1$ respectively.
+Under $P$, $Q_c$ maps to the same parity sector.
+So it is in GSE and GOE with degeneracy $d=2$ and $d=1$ respectively at a given parity sector.
+When using the $Z$ operator (see Eq.\eqref{z} below) which maps $ Q_c $ to $ Q_c + 1 $, so it establishes the connection between the two parity sectors.
+So it has the degeneracy $ d_t=2+2 $ and $ d_t=1+1 $ when considering both parities.

+When $N \pmod 8=1,5$, $ N_c $ is odd, then $ P^2=+1,-1 $ respectively.
+However, under $ P $, $ Q_c $ maps to the opposite sector $ Q_c +1 $.
+So one may only use $ P $ to establish the connection between the two opposite parity sectors.
+This forced us to look for a new operator which may map $ Q_c $ into the same sector and still commutes with the Hamiltonian.
+This new operator is found to be:

+which can be written down by just changing $ N_c $ in $ P $ to $ N_c-1 $.
+So it will play a complementary role as $ P $ which will be analyzed in the following.